sorgom/dstw/specification/ifs/README.md

 **I_Loader.h**
 ```
 interface Loader
-the Loader is called at sytem start and shall:
+the Loader is called at system start and shall:
 -   reset I_Dispatcher
--   distribute load to subsytems
+-   distribute load to subsystems
 -   call indexing of I_Dispatcher
 ```